 - 2.1.
 The service continues to manage the risks to its objectives both internal and external.
 The risk register is reviewed and updated on a quarterly basis and was last reported to this Committee at the last meeting.
 A summary of the risk register based on the most recent reviews appears at Appendix A. - 2.2.
 The register contains six key risks, three 'high' level, two of which are currently assessed as a 'medium' level risk, while one is assessed as 'low'. - 2.3.
 All risks are being well managed.
-One of the risks is assessed as being met, Two of the risks are showing 'Green on schedule' progress towards achieving their target risk scores, and the other three are showing 'Amber' and with further planning should be met.
+One of the risks is assessed as being met and is shown as green whilst another is shown as 'Green on schedule' progress towards achieving target risk score, and the other three are showing 'Amber' and with further planning should be met.